Patent Law In India – Everything You Need to Know

 1. Inventive topic:

-• Identifying whether the invention corresponds to a patent subject matter is the most crucial factor.
+• The most crucial factor is identifying whether the invention corresponds to a patentable subject matter.
 The Patent Law lists non-patentable subject matter in Sections 3 and 4.
 The invention is a topic for a patent unless it falls under one of the provisions of Sections 3 or 4 of the Patent Law.

 • To put it plainly, the novelty criterion essentially implies that an invention should never have been made public.
 It must be the most recent, with no identical or comparable past works under the Patent Law.